microsoft/vcpkg-docs/vcpkg/commands/install.md

 ### Classic Mode

-In Classic Mode, this verb adds port packages to the existing set in the [installed directory][] (defaults to `installed/` under the vcpkg root).
+In [Classic Mode][], this verb adds port packages to the existing set in the [installed directory][] (defaults to `installed/` under the vcpkg root).
 This can require removing and rebuilding existing packages, which can fail.

 <a id="package-syntax"></a>